 We looked into renting a pony, making a fancy chair out of a wheelbarrow from the school’s garden, but nothing was working.
 There was an accessible alternative route, but it would miss the view and we thought that just would not do.

 We then realized we were going to have to carry her.
 Greg from REI helped find the Free Loader.
 It is a safe backpack with a harness, so Maggie would sit safely.

 Thankfully, Maggie and I are both strong women and we made it work.
 For me, working out is how I stay balanced.
 For Maggie, her strength is how she stays independent.
 She’s got amazing upper body strength from working with the walker and our physical therapist.
 She always wins our pull-up contests.

-We always say, someday Maggie will be grown, she’ll be going on dates and going to work, and we won’t be there next to her.
+We always say, someday Maggie will be grown and she’ll be going on dates and going to work, and we won’t be there next to her.
 Just like any other student, we work to connect her to the power and potential she has inside.

-It takes hard work, and an investment from the whole community.
+It takes hard work and an investment from the whole community.
 I hope this story can help build Maggie’s support community.
-We are more capable together, and, with our program growing and demanding more, we’re going to need all hands-on deck, from parents, donors, and teachers.”
+We are more capable together, and with our program growing and demanding more, we’re going to need all hands on deck from parents, donors, and teachers at all schools.”